You are here

 Ally Week Resources

-GLSEN and students across the country, often as members of Gay-Straight Alliances (GSAs) or similar student clubs, will celebrate Ally Week on October 21-25, 2013 in schools and communities nationwide.
+GLSEN and thousands of students will celebrate Ally Week on September 26 – 30, 2016 in schools and communities nationwide.

-Ally Week is a week for students to engage in a national conversation and action to become better allies to LGBT youth.
-This doesn't only mean straight and cisgender allies, but everyone!
-Read further to find out more about how anyone can be a better ally against anti-LGBT (lesbian, gay, bisexual and transgender) language, bullying and harassment in America's schools.
+Ally Week is an opportunity for students to engage in a national conversation about what it means to be an ally.
+Straight and cisgender youth can be allies to LGBT youth, and LGBT people can also be allies to one another, supporting and validating the intersections of identities that we use to define ourselves.
+Read further to find out more about how anyone can be a better ally against anti-LGBT (lesbian, gay, bisexual and transgender) language, bullying and harassment in schools.

-Here are a few ways you can participate in Ally Week.
-From speedy pledges to longer organizing activities, this list provides ways that everyone can contribute.
+Here are a few ways you can participate in Ally Week, from signing a pledge to putting together a school-wide campaign.
 Find one that works for you.

-Students and GSAs are strongly encouraged to register for GLSEN's Ally Week in order to receive free resources and to help us determine the total number of schools and students taking part.
-You can also contact a student organizer from the Jump-Start leadership team for support.
+Students and GSAs are strongly encouraged to register for GLSEN's Ally Week in order to receive free resources and to help us learn how many students are participating.
+We also invite you to get in touch with your nearest GLSEN Chapter about local Ally Week activities.

-Once you've printed, shared and organized your Ally Week, we want to hear from you about how you're making your school better by becoming #BetterAllies.
-Whether that's sharing your stories with us here, or connecting with us on social media, we want to hear from YOU!
+Once you've printed, shared and organized your Ally Week resources, we want to hear from you about how you're making your school better by becoming #BetterAllies.
+Tweet or Instagram your stories and we'll share our favorites.

-Want to continue organizing in your school even though Ally Week is over?
-GLSEN's Jump-Start Guide is our resource to help GSA's continue to organize and create safer schools!
+Want to continue organizing in your school even after Ally Week is over?
+GLSEN's Jump-Start Guide is our resource to help GSA clubs continue to organize and create safer schools!
 There are eight separate guides that will take you through the process of establishing or re-establishing your group, identifying your mission and goals, and assessing your school's climate.
 To see a more detailed description of the Jump-Start Guides and to download copies, click here.